Jerome3590/VCU_Health_Hacks/README.md

 Need to do next:
 1. Nodejs script to pull in EHR data to simulate Apple's patient portal API.
-2. NLP logic for translating tweets to sentiment analysis and color states of visualization.
+2. NLP logic for translating tweets to sentiment analysis and color states for visualization.
 3. Shape files and visualization for Patient Engagement UI.
 4. Rshiny UI for CPIC Card/mobile app.